JohnathanAguilar01/Real-Fake-Car-Rentals/README.md

   VITE_API_URL=
   ```

-## Must also make a secrets folder and put a db-root-password txt file inside `/.secrets/db-root-password.txt`
+## Must also make a secrets directory called `/.secrets/`

-- instide `db-root-password.txt` put whatever password you want for the root user of your MySql instance
+- inside `/.secrets/db-root-password.txt` put whatever password you want for the root user of your MySql instance